2009 Fort Hood shooting: Internal investigations

 In February 2010, The Boston Globe obtained a confidential internal report detailing results of the Army's investigation.
 According to the Globe, the report concluded that officers within the Army were aware of Hasan's tendencies toward radical Islam since 2005.
 It noted one incident in 2007 in which Hasan gave a classroom presentation titled, "Is the War on Terrorism a War on Islam: An Islamic Perspective".
 The instructor reportedly interrupted Hasan, as he thought the psychiatrist was trying to justify terrorism, according to the Globe.
 Hasan's superior officers took no action related to this incident, believing Hasan's comments were protected under the First Amendment and that having a Muslim psychiatrist contributed to diversity.
 The report noted that Hasan's statements might have been grounds for removing him from service, as the First Amendment did not apply to soldiers in the same way as for civilians.

 In July 2012, the Webster Commission's final report was submitted.
 Webster made 18 recommendations to the FBI.
 The report found issues in information sharing, failure to follow up on leads, computer technology issues, and failure of the FBI headquarters to coordinate two field offices working on leads related to Hasan.

 In August 2013, Mother Jones magazine described multiple intercepted e-mails from Hasan to Awlaki.
 In one 2008 e-mail, Hasan asked Awlaki whether he considered those who died attacking their fellow soldiers "Shaheeds", or martyrs.
 In a 2009 e-mail, Hasan asked Awlaki whether "indiscriminately killing civilians" was allowed.
 Both e-mails were forwarded to the Defense Criminal Investigative Services (DCIS).
 However, DCIS failed to connect the two e-mails to each other, and the 2008 e-mail was given only a cursory investigation.
 A DCIS agent later explained that the subject was "politically sensitive".

 In November 2013, Army Secretary John M. McHugh is quoted as writing that he has "directed my staff to conduct a thorough review of the record of trial in the court-martial of Major Hasan to ascertain if those proceedings revealed new evidence or information that establishes clearly the necessary link to international terrorism".

 Lawsuit

 A lawsuit filed in November 2011 by victims and their family members alleges that the government's failure to take action against Hasan before the attack was willful negligence prompted by "political correctness".
-The 83 claimants seek $750 million in compensation from the Army.
+The 83 claimants sought $750 million in compensation from the Army.